 History of the Democracy for Sale project

-The Democracy for Sale project began as an initiative of Greens Senator Lee Rhiannon.
-In 2002 Lee’s office began a small research project to classify the top political donor companies by sector to analyse what influence donations were having on the political process and to better inform the public of the relationships between political parties and their donors.
+The Democracy for Sale project began as an initiative of former Greens Senator Lee Rhiannon.
+In 2002 Lee’s office began a small research project to create a easily searchable database to identify donors and analyse what influence donations were having on the political process.

 This website has proved to be an invaluable tool for journalists, community groups and concerned individuals wanting to highlight the impact of political donations on the democratic process.

-The site will continue to be updated annually as new data is released by the AEC.
+The site will continue to be updated as new data is released by the AEC and with more dirty deals exposing the influence of big money over political decisions.
 We’re working hard to increase the number of categorised donors to near 100% and are committed to ensuring this resource be made available for all to use.
 Feel free to keep in touch!

 Please feel free to contact Senator Larissa Waters’ office with any questions or corrections to the data.